-COVID-19 news: ELTIM audio is in the northern part of the Netherlands where in a wide area no Corona cases are reported.
+COVID-19 news: ELTIM audio is located in the countryside in the northern part of the Netherlands where Corona cases are hardly reported so far.
 For 20 years we already lived and worked in the same building, so no travelling problems.
 Actually, we are running as always, except for delivery problems due to lack of basic materials at our suppliers and/or transport delays due to overheated internet sales.

-Unfortunatelly we are confronted with an increasing number of very small orders (0,50 - 5,00....), f.e. two 0,6W resistors, a single fuse, etc. Mostly it are components not available elsewhere or at a higher total charge.
+Unfortunatelly we are confronted with an increasing number of very small orders (0,50 - 15,00....), f.e. two 0,6W resistors, a single fuse, etc. Mostly it are components not available elsewhere or at a higher total charge.
 We ship f.e. a lot of CW-402 cassette winders all over the world.
 The price of this item is that low, that we have to charge full transport costs.

-In order to stop this increasing flow of very small orders, we from now on only charge a parcel tariff and see a possible difference in true freight charge as a partly compensation for our financial losses while processing these small orders.
+From now on we only charge a parcel tariff and see a possible difference in true freight charge as a partly compensation for our financial losses while processing these small orders.

 During 2019 we were in the final stage of finishing our first preamplifier, based on our ELTIM Pre-330 preamplifier module.
 For the introduction at X-Fi show 2019 in Veldhoven NL we needed some extra in/output modules to finish it as we wanted it.
 We mounted it in a MODU Slinline 450x230x120mm cabinet.

 The preamp of the picture above did well at the show and afterwards we put it on an empty desk in our office, playing old records via a pair of small active speakers.
 At the moment we use the preamp part of a Pre-330+ module with 16 impedance and 16 gain setting via HEX rotary switches in the bottom, also working fine.

 We made a short You Tube while testing our MM/MC preamp section with our 45 years old Sony PS-40X / Goldring G900-IGC combination.
 Playing right out of the box where it was for about 25 years.